BY-LAWS OF THE OKLAHOMA CITY ASSOCIATION OF PROFESSIONAL LANDMEN

 Written allegations of misconduct in violation of the Code of Ethics, Standards of Practice or any portion of these Bylaws shall first be submitted to the OCAPL office to the attention of the Vice President.
 Such allegations should be accompanied by a full statement of the evidence and any documentation in support thereof.
 The Vice President shall refer such allegations of misconduct to the Chair of the Ethics Committee.

 The Ethics Chair shall first determine if the accused is a member of AAPL.
 If so, the Ethics Chair shall forward the submitted allegations to the AAPL, and shall notify both the submitter and the accused that the allegations are now under the purvue of the AAPL.
 In this case, OCAPL's involvement shall be limited to that specifically requested by AAPL.
+If allegations of misconduct are submitted to AAPL instead of, or prior to being submitted to OCAPL, OCAPL's involvement shall be limited to that specifically requested by AAPL.
 The decision by AAPL of dismissal, censure, suspension, allow resignation, or expulsion shall be commensurately applied to the accused member's status in OCAPL.
 The OCAPL Ethics Chair shall notify the OCAPL membership of such decision in the authorized OCAPL newsletter.

 If the accused is not a member of AAPL, the allegations will be handled by the following OCAPL procedures.